M5ez/M5ez/README.md

 ### What's new in M5ez 2.x ?

 * Many user-selectable settings, including backlight, clock/timezone, FACES keyboard, etc.
-* Theme values can be changed at runtime, multiple thmes can be loaded; a theme chooser then shows up in the settings
+* Theme values can be changed at runtime, multiple themes can be loaded; a theme chooser then shows up in the settings
 * Header can have user-defined widgets (internally used for clock and wifi signal display)
 * The canvas now inherits from the Print class, so everything print and println could do, you can now also do on the canvas.
 * The canvas scrolls (if you want it to)